 Link 2 Feed is an online system that will enable faster check-in and social distancing at mobile pantries.

 Once you register you will receive a client service number, save this number by writing it down or taking a screenshot on your phone.
 Present this number at the next mobile you attend to receive a client services card.
 The client services can be used for check-in at each mobile pantry distribution.

 If you are unable to complete the Link 2 Feed registration online you can request a paper registration form at the next mobile distribution you attend.

 Would you like to create healthy meals on a budget that your family will enjoy?
 Participants receive groceries and a handbook with recipes and tips for stretching their food budgets.
 The series is six weeks for two hours.

 Cooking Matters at the Store for Adults is a guided grocery store tour that teaches low-income adults how to get the most nutrition for their food dollars.
 During the 1.5 hour tour, participants are empowered with four key food skills:

 4. Identifying three ways to purchase produce

 Take the stress out of mealtime with FEAST.
 Parents of very young children can learn how to manage picky eaters and mealtime tantrums while promoting positive eating habits.
-This series is for 4 weeks.
-Parents can register for FEAST classes at any participating school, regardless of location.

 Resource for Parents